Frequently Asked Questions

 in an envelope.

-- Prior to adding postage to your envelope, are you sure that you don’t want to pay online by electronic check (eCheck)?
-It’s faster, efficient and more secure.
-There are no additional fees to pay with eCheck and it saves you the expense of postage.
-If you’ve changed your mind and do want to pay via eCheck, click here.
+- Prior to adding postage to your envelope or taking your payment to an overnight delivery service, are you sure that you don?t want to pay online by electronic check (eCheck)?
+It?s faster, efficient and more secure.
+There are no additional fees to pay by eCheck and it saves you the expense of postage.
+If you?ve changed your mind and do want to pay via eCheck, click here.

 3800 Victory Parkway